National and International Commercial Airline Crash and Accident Attorneys

 Depending on the number of passengers, the payload capacity of the aircraft, and whether the flight is scheduled or on demand, regional or commuter flights could be operated under either Federal Aviation Regulation/14 CFR Part 125 or 135, 125 being the more demanding regulation.
 Regional carriers and commuters often fly to remote locations and smaller airports.
 These pilots typically have less flight hours than Major Airline pilots yet they tend to fly in more adverse weather conditions, to airports with few precision instrument approaches, and in airplanes with less automation.
 As a result, commuters and regional carriers crash more frequently than US major Airlines do.
-Napoli Shkolnik has an aviation attorney who is also a commercially-rated pilot and crash investigator.
+Napoli Shkolnik has experienced airplane accident lawyers.
 We don’t just know the law, we know firsthand the hazards that cause commercial airplanes to crash.

 In-flight injuries on Commercial Flights

 Turbulence and severe weather are not the only causes of injuries to passengers and crew members in-flight.
 Negligent maintenance; defectively designed or manufactured aircraft, components or passenger and crew restraint systems; malfunctions in the flight control or automation systems; pilot error; and other hazards can cause serious injuries even in clear blue sky.
 When these types of commercial aviation accidents occur in-flight and the pilots make an uneventful landing, governmental agencies will likely devote fewer resources to an investigation that is completed.
 In this situation, injured passengers and crew should consult airplane attorneys who have investigation and aviation experience.
 Contact Napoli Shkolnik for a case evaluation.